apsdehal/RepCRec/README.md

 ## Features

-- Use multiversion concurrency control to read locks to transactions
+- Uses multiversion concurrency control to read locks to transactions
 - Deadlock detection and clearance in case of blocked transactions
 - Replication of variables for better accessibility on websites
 - Site failure recovery for transactions